greifentor/archimedes-legacy/README.md

 ## Build

 * Type `mvn clean install` in a shell.
-* Tests can be skipped by passing `-Dmaven.test.skip=true` to the shell call above.
+* Tests should be skipped by passing `-Dmaven.test.skip=true` to the shell call above (it's momentarily a project used by the author only: so it should always be compile clean, but could have ocasionally problems with running the tests!).

 ## Start